bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 developed and documented in the above deep dive on how to approach metric collection, without also collecting sensitive information.
 Core utility classes will be developed that establish a centralization of OpenTelemetry usage and make use in components easier.

+Observability functionality will be moved to a new shared library -- separate from the core -- for host-oriented utilities.
+This library will be distributed as a NuGet package so that local `server` projects as well as new, independent repositories for services can receive the benefits.

 [dd]: https://www.datadoghq.com/
 [ddtracer]: https://www.nuget.org/packages/Datadog.Trace.Bundle